5000, 4 East Terrace, Adelaide, South Australia

 Fire, smoke and ash.
 Powerful flavours.
-Vibrant colours.
-Animated music.
+Pumping music.
 Energy and excitement.
-Mpumalanga Fire.
-Boom chakalaka.
-Africola is unlike anything South Australia has ever seen.
-It is quirky, eclectic and buzzing with a unique vibe.
+Africola is quirky, unlike anything South Australia has ever seen.

-Owners, Duncan Welgemoed and James Brown, have brought the magic and the amazing food of South Africa to South Australia with the opening of Africola.
-As the designer, James has successfully created a contemporary version of a “shebeen” – an African inspired bar and eating house that is bold, colourful, vibrant and unique.
+Owners, Duncan Welgemoed and James Brown, have brought the magic and amazing food of northern Africa to Adelaide’s trendy east end.
+James, a renowned designer from Mash Design, revamped the space last year into a more contemporary version of a “shebeen” – an African inspired bar and eating-house that is bold, colourful, vibrant and unique.

-The drinks list includes South African and artisan South Australian wines, as well as Africola’s own draft beer, Mafuta, and signature cocktails.
-Guests can sip drinks perched on bar stools seated at the showpiece bar, or settle in dining booths and watch the theatre of the restaurant unfold.
+The drinks list, surfing across both South African and artisan South Australian wines, includes Africola’s very own draft beer, Mafuta, and some signature cocktails.
+Take a seat at the showpiece bar or settle into dining booths and watch the theatre of the restaurant unfold.